garffff-bot/garffff-bot.github.io/content/Hackmyvm/Medium/Principle.md

 ![[Pasted image 20240802185312.png]]

-Not retentive, but I found a Reflective Cross-Site Scripting (XSS) Vulnerability - No use:
+Not relevant, but I found a Reflective Cross-Site Scripting (XSS) Vulnerability - No use:

 ![[Pasted image 20240802185415.png]]